NHL Rumors: Sharks, Red Wings, Oilers, Maple Leafs, More

 Latest on Florida Panthers

 It sounds like Vincent Trochek could be on the move.
-Elliotte Friedman noted on air that he hears Trochek could be moved and that the Carolina Hurricanes are a team that might be interested.
+Elliotte Friedman noted on air that he hears Trochek could be moved and that the Carolina Hurricanes are a team that might be interested. ** Update: Trocheck was moved to Carolina a couple of hours into deadline day.

+Mike Hoffman is another player the Panthers might move on Monday.
+LeBrun also notes that the Panthers are trying to add a defenseman before the deadline ends today.
+Alex Thomas reports the Panthers are looking for a shutdown type player and wonders if there’s something between the Panthers and Oilers involving either Adam Larsson or Kris Russell.

 Latest on the Oilers

-Note: ** Update: Marleau has been traded to the Penguins.
-The third-round pick to San Jose.
-The pick becomes a second-rounder if Pittsburgh wins the Cup. ** Update: Darren Dreger reports the expectation is Chris Kreider will extend with the New York Rangers.
-He has signed a seven-year deal worth $6.5 million per season.